Summary

 A piece of the element collage for Smith showing typography and color.

-Zoom around in this window or go to the Figma board.
+Zoom around the desktop prototypes in this window or go to the Figma board.

-Once approved, the components were broken down for responsive behaviors and sent to front-end for development.
+Components were broken down for pass-off to front-end engineers for development after approval.
 As part of the QA process, I tested for visual correctness and how components would respond to different screen sizes.
-Once components were wired within Drupal, I would ensure the proper guardrails were in place for content authors and remove any extra options that could break the component when put to use.
+I then re-tested components in the CMS to ensure the proper guardrails were in place for content authors and removed any extra authoring options that could break the component when put to use.

 One component example and its breakpoint behavior.